 FAQ

 You may find that once you've taken your brownies out of your oven you realise they are a bit too gooey inside and could do with baking for a bit longer.
 Simply reheat your oven and pop them back in.
-This is fine to do even if your brownies had been cooling for a few hours.
+This is fine to do even if your brownies have been cooling for a few hours.

 If you want to revert overbaked brownies back to their gooey finery simply prick the brownies all over and then pour over a chocolate syrup to replenish the moisture content, here is a recipe you might want to try.
 You can, if you wish, go a step further and cover with a chocolate ganache as per the one used in my Chocolate Orange Cake recipe.